Olympus E-M5 III vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M5 Mark III and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M5 III and A6300 can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 III or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.